JGabrielGruber/SuperTUXAdventuresOne/README.md

 # SuperTUXAdventuresOne
-A little game 2D in JavaFX, to demonstrate the use of Design Pattern Prototype
+A little 2D game in JavaFX, to demonstrate the use of Design Pattern Prototype.
+The code is a netbeans project; Just import it and have fun!